Set up your post-draft reading today - ProFootballTalk

-The draft starts tonight, if you haven’t heard.
-You’ll be locked in for the next three days, as will we.
+The draft continues tonight, if you haven’t heard.
+You’ll be locked in for the next two, as will we.

-Before the final focus begins, allow me to focus one last time (until after the draft) on my new book, Father of Mine.
+Before your focus returns to the draft, allow me to focus one last time (until after the draft) on my new book, Father of Mine.

 You’ll need something to do after Saturday, beyond following PFT for all updates about offseason workouts, rookie tryouts, minicamps, and the like.
 For only $4.99, you can get the Father of Mine ebook.
 It’s literally available everywhere ebooks can be purchased.
 From the one we all know about (Amazon) to the ones that I’d never heard of.